 Although not as popular as other options, Echo OEM Protection Gloves are also made of Kevlar.
 It’s a strong fiber and light enough not to strain your hands.
 Unlike how common chainsaw gloves work, they can withstand high-temperature conditions very well.

 These protective gloves are also true to their given size.
 Upon testing, it fits well in our tester’s hand and grips the chainsaw well without slipping.
-It has a pull-on closure, so we suggest using that feature to keep the hand protection gear tightly attached to your wrist.
+It has a pull-on closure, so I suggest using that feature to keep the hand protection gear tightly attached to your wrist.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 Chainsaw Gloves Buyer’s Guide